One Last Question

-The film has received a deluge of positive reviews by critics and has won numerous awards and honors in several various film festivals.
-From winning the Golden Palm Award at 10th Mexico International Film Festival 2015, the film has been honored time and again in film festivals.

 Plot

 The film revolves around a 15-year-old boy named Tultul and his three friends, who are inspired to join a militant outfit after having been incited with patriotic sentiments by a rebel leader.
 The trio of Tultul’s friends try to absorb Tultul into their hatched plan of sneaking out of their homes to join the rebel forces, lest they are hindered by their parents.
 Tultul finds it difficult to make up his mind.
 Tultul's father happens to discover the revolutionary poems composed by him and realizes the need of a guiding light for Tultul.
 He guides Tultul out of the dilemma of joining rebellion by informing him that books, and not guns, are the real agents of change.
 Tultul abides by the advice of his father, gets educated from one of the top universities of the world and moves ahead to be a real harbinger of change, while his friends perish into the inferno of militancy.

 The plot is based on the true life-story of a young man from Assam, named Manjit Nath, who had been on the verge of turning into a militant.
 While touching the underlying issues of armed rebellions, teen militants and importance of education as an agent of change, the attempts to drive home the point that – there is a better way than militancy in which one can help one's community prosper.